cloud-gov/product/.github/ISSUE_TEMPLATE/platform-ops-member-onboarding.md

 - [ ] Run [this script](https://github.com/cloud-gov/cg-scripts/blob/master/write-pgp-pub-key-s3.sh)
 to upload your GPG key to an S3 bucket containing the trusted keys for our team

+### Machine admin rights

+In order to install development tools on your Mac, you will need to request local admin rights by [submitting a ServiceDesk ticket](https://docs.google.com/document/d/1xepZsh83lxPDykrb1NXoeHxj8m78qsdW-9KqzO_CHOQ/edit) using [this justification](https://docs.google.com/document/d/1YGid3pTji5W_M9RuF1GDf614BVkLIRDmSrt1tDbej-o/edit).
+If you're unable to create a ticket for yourself, your onboarding buddy can create one for you.

 ### Install a development environment for cloud.gov

-> **NOTE**: You will need to [request admin rights on your Mac via a ServiceDesk ticket](https://docs.google.com/document/d/1xepZsh83lxPDykrb1NXoeHxj8m78qsdW-9KqzO_CHOQ/edit) before you can install any of the software below

 - [ ] Install [Homebrew (`brew`)](https://brew.sh/)
 - [ ] Install [CloudFoundry for mac per their docs](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html#pkg-mac):